Skip to main content

 Individual Capacity Commitment extended card fields

-The view of the available for staking Capacity Commitment card extended The view of the available for staking Capacity Commitment card extended
+The view of the available for staking Capacity Commitment card extended

 Commitment Information:

-• Compute Capacity: The number of Compute Units participating in the CC.
-For more details on how Fluence measures compute resources, refer to the "Key concepts" section above
+For details on how Fluence measures compute resources, see the "Key Concepts" section above

 Provider Information: